 Roy –9th Grade

 The Beginning DS and Advanced DS were administered to Roy because he was acting out in class and not turning in his homework.
-Although all of Roys other teacher’s said that he was just not motivated, his language arts teacher had been to a Really Great Reading workshop about the Diagnostic Decoding Surveys and she decided to administer them to learn whether Roy’s behavior problems might be related to a reading problem.
+Although all of Roy's other teachers said that he was just not motivated, his language arts teacher had been to a Really Great Reading workshop and learned about the Diagnostic Decoding Surveys.
+She decided to administer them to learn whether Roy’s behavior problems might be related to a reading problem.